 - High water retention is a hallmark property, leading to sustained adequate moisture levels in the soil.
 Moisture helps carry over minerals that plants need to grow.

-- Finally, soil mix is designed to provide better aeration around the roots, which helps them spread for anchorage and allows for gaseous exchanges with the root system.
+- Finally, soil mix structure provides better aeration around the roots.
+Space between clumps helps roots spread for anchorage and allows for gaseous exchanges with the root system.

-Which soil mix should be used, all-purpose, geranium, orchid, etc?
+Which soil mix to use: all-purpose, geranium, orchid, etc?